 - 2.2.3 Collection of basic data: I inspected each tree and have collected information on species, height, diameter, maturity and potential for contribution to amenity in a development context.
 I have recorded this information in the tree schedule included, with explanatory notes, in Appendix 2.
 Each tree was then allocated to one of four categories (AA, A, Z or ZZ), which reflected its suitability as a material constraint on development. - 2.2.4 Identification and location of the trees: I have illustrated the locations of the significant trees on the Tree Management Plan (Plan TMP01) included as Appendix 8.
-This plan is for illustrative purposes only and it should not be used for directly scaling measurements. - 2.2.5 Advanced interpretation of data: Australian Standard Protection of trees on development sites (AS4970-2009), recommends that the trunk diameter measurement for each tree is used to calculate the tree protection zone (TPZ), which can then be interpreted to identify the design constraints and, once a layout has been consented, the exclusion zone is to be protected by barriers. - 2.2.6 Plan updates: During my site visit, I noted one tree (Tree 7) that was not shown on the land survey.
-I have illustrated its approximate location on plan TMP01, but this position has not been accurately surveyed.
-I do not consider that this has affected the conclusions of this report. - 2.3 The use of the tree information in layout design: Following my inspection of the trees, the information listed in Appendix 2 was used to provide constraints guidance based on the locations of all the A trees.
+This plan is for illustrative purposes only and it should not be used for directly scaling measurements. - 2.2.5 Advanced interpretation of data: Australian Standard Protection of trees on development sites (AS4970-2009), recommends that the trunk diameter measurement for each tree is used to calculate the tree protection zone (TPZ), which can then be interpreted to identify the design constraints and, once a layout has been consented, the exclusion zone is to be protected by barriers. - 2.3 The use of the tree information in layout design: Following my inspection of the trees, the information listed in Appendix 2 was used to provide constraints guidance based on the locations of all the A trees.
 All the Z trees were discounted because they were not considered worthy of being a material constraint.
 This guidance identified two zones of constraint based on the following considerations: - The tree protection zone (TPZ) is an area where ground disturbance must be carefully controlled.
 The TPZ was established according to the recommendations set out in AS4970-2009 and is the radial offset distance of twelve (x12) times the trunk diameter.
 In principle, a maximum encroachment of 10% is acceptable within the TPZ and a high level of care is needed during any activities that are authorised within it if important trees are to be successfully retained. - The structural root zone (SRZ) is a radial distance from the centre of a tree's trunk, where it is likely that structural, woody roots would be encountered.
 The distance is calculated on trunk flare diameter at ground level.
 The SRZ may also be influenced by natural or built structures, such as rocks and footings.
 The SRZ only needs to be calculated when major encroachment (>10%) into a TPZ is proposed.